SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 have been halted by `vr-pipe` inadvertently [knocking over a storage node]({% post_url 2015-07-31-bridgebuilding-p3 %}) at the Sanger Institute, our **837** *non-33* jobs burst back in to life only to fall at the final hurdle of the first pipeline of the `vr-pipe` workflow.
-Despite my lack of tweed hat and pipe, it was time to play bioinformatics Sherlock Holmes.
+Despite my lack of deerstalker and pipe, it was time to play bioinformatics Sherlock Holmes.

 Without `mercury` access to review reams of logs myself, the `vr-pipe` web interface